Medfield, Baltimore: Transportation

 Medfield is easily accessible by many methods of transportation.
 The community is located directly off of Exit 9 of the Jones Falls Expressway (I-83), and is walking distance from the Cold Spring Lane station of the Baltimore Light Rail, and several bus lines.
 Additionally, the Blue Jay Shuttle of Johns Hopkins University provides service to students in the neighborhood via its Blue and Pink lines.

-Pending development
+Development

 A development of 43 market-rate townhomes is underway at the edge of Medfield, called Skyview.
 Additionally, plans to redevelop the nearby Rotunda have been completed after being on hold for several years.
-The redevelopment includes approximately 300 market rate apartments and several restaurants and shops, including MOM's Organic Market and CineBistro movie theater.
+The redevelopment includes approximately 300 market rate apartments and several restaurants and shops.

 Called part of Greater Hampden, several industrial sites have been targeted for development for residential townhomes and apartments.
 The largest is planned for the PepsiCo plant on Union Avenue, next to the Jones Falls.

 Additionally, a community group involving residents of the Medfield, Hampden, and Woodbery neighborhoods has explored the construction of a dog park at Buena Vista Park.